trolologuy/useful-tools/docs/readme.md

 # Useful Tools :mag_right:

-_This is a list of useful tools and programs for developpers, devops, admins, ... but not only.
+_This is a list of useful tools and programs for developers, devops, admins, ... but not only.
 Whereas most of them are Open Source, not all of them are.
 Please check licences that may apply.
 This list contains items that i **personally** find useful, usages may differ._